David Crosby: Crosby, Stills, Nash & Young

 In 1969, Neil Young joined the group, and with him, they recorded the album Déjà Vu, which peaked at No. 1 on the Billboard 200 and the ARIA Charts.
-On September 30, 1969, Crosby's longtime girlfriend Christine Hinton was killed in a car accident only days after Hinton, Crosby, and Debbie Donovan had moved from Los Angeles to the San Francisco Bay Area.
+On September 30, 1969, Crosby's long-time girlfriend Christine Hinton was killed in a car accident only days after Hinton, Crosby, and Debbie Donovan had moved from Los Angeles to the San Francisco Bay Area.
 Crosby was devastated, and he began abusing drugs more severely than he had before.
 Nevertheless, he still managed to contribute "Almost Cut My Hair" and the album's title track.
 After the release of the double live album 4 Way Street, the group went on a four-year hiatus to focus on their respective solo careers.

 In December 1969, Crosby appeared with CSNY at the Altamont Free Concert, increasing his visibility after also having performed at the Monterey International Pop Festival and Woodstock.
 At the beginning of 1970, he briefly joined with Jerry Garcia, Phil Lesh, and Mickey Hart from Grateful Dead, billed as "David and the Dorks", and making a live recording at The Matrix on December 15, 1970.